netbox-community/netbox-chart/README.md

 ### From 4.x to 5.x

-* NetBox has been updated to 3.4.4, but older 3.x versions should still work.
-This is not tested or supported, however.
+* NetBox has been updated to 3.6.4, but older 3.5+ versions should still work (this is not tested or supported, however).
+* **Potentially breaking changes:**
+  * The `jobResultRetention` setting has been renamed `jobRetention` to match the change in NetBox 3.5.
+  * The `remoteAuth.backend` setting has been renamed `remoteAuth.backends` and is now an array.
+  * The `remoteAuth.autoCreateUser` setting now defaults to `false`.
+  * NAPALM support has been moved into a plugin since NetBox 3.5, so all NAPALM configuration has been **removed from this chart**.
+  * Please consult the [NetBox](https://docs.netbox.dev/en/stable/release-notes/) and [netbox-docker](https://github.com/netbox-community/netbox-docker) release notes in case there are any other changes that may affect your configuration.
-* The Bitnami [PostgreSQL](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) sub-chart was upgraded from 10.x to 12.x; please read the upstream upgrade notes if you are using the bundled PostgreSQL
+* The Bitnami [PostgreSQL](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) sub-chart was upgraded from 10.x to 13.x; please read the upstream upgrade notes if you are using the bundled PostgreSQL.
-* The Bitnami [Redis](https://github.com/bitnami/charts/tree/main/bitnami/redis) sub-chart was upgraded from 15.x to 17.x; please read the upstream upgrade notes if you are using the bundled Redis
+* The Bitnami [Redis](https://github.com/bitnami/charts/tree/main/bitnami/redis) sub-chart was upgraded from 15.x to 18.x; please read the upstream upgrade notes if you are using the bundled Redis.
-* No particular upgrade steps are required as long as you are not using the bundled Bitnami PostgreSQL or Redis charts.

 ### From 3.x to 4.x